 A recent survey2 by Intel Security suggests that a quarter of parents worldwide use technology to monitor kids’ online activities.
 If you’re one concerned parent, how about using technology to your advantage?
 Instead of yelling or resorting to empty threats, we could restrict device usage with a swipe and a click!

 Here are 7 ways how technology can make parenting easier!

 It takes a village to raise a child; similarly it would also take a village to ensure healthy screen time use.
 If you are overseas or too engaged at work, perhaps your spouse could monitor your child’s mobile device instead!
 This prevents your children from going under the radar.
-To ensure consistency, the device management account can be shared with your spouse or fellow caregivers.
-Hence, all parents or guardians can be involved in managing the devices.
+To ensure consistency, share the device management account with your spouse or fellow caregivers.
+Hence, all parents and/or guardians can be involved in managing the devices.

 Setting controls on devices is helpful for parents in this technology-saturated era.
 Also, it is critical to strike the right balance of screen time, and offer support when there is a problem.
 As parents, we must role model the way we use technology as well.
 While we can set boundaries and be consistent with limits, we need to be more aware of our children’s mobile habits as well as ours.

 Spending time bonding without mobile devices is certainly a way of minimising excessive screen time.
 Here’s to striking a healthy balance of technology use!
 Good luck, mums and dads!